-Growth hacking strategy is creating solutions and opportunities by regular tests, creations, and developments using marketing and technical skills.
-Sean Ellis, a startup investor, and entrepreneur coined the term “growth hacker” in 2010 and defined a growth hacker as “a person whose true north is growth.”
+A growth hacking strategy creates solutions and opportunities through regular tests, creations, and developments using marketing and technical skills.
+Sean Ellis, a startup investor and entrepreneur coined the term “growth hacker” in 2010 and defined a growth hacker as “a person whose true north is growth.”

-Growth hack in true meaning reduces your cost of acquiring new customers from an absolute zero to none.
+In true meaning, a growth hack reduces your cost of acquiring new customers from an absolute zero to none.
 The only cost that is involved would be the execution.
-It is in no way a complete replacement for traditional marketing but undoubtedly a complementary tool.
+It is not a complete replacement for traditional marketing but undoubtedly a complementary tool.

 Calling it a “tool” wouldn’t exactly be fair as the CEO of Clarity has stated growth hacking to be more of a mindset than a toolset.
 The growth hackers look at the existing systems and search for opportunities and tricks that they can use to their advantage to skyrocketing their revenue and audiences.

 Many tech Moghuls and sites have used growth hacking to reach their current state.
 Some giant companies have mastered growth hacking techniques with the help of science and data to achieve where they are today.
 We are disclosing some of the growth hack ideas of these giant companies.

 Dropbox is a file hosting service of the American company Dropbox, Inc., founded by Drew Houston and Arash Ferdowsi, headquartered in San Francisco, California.
 Dropbox started with ads to acquire clients who were costing them about $233-$388 per customer for a $99 product.
 They soon realized it wasn’t a feasible idea, and if it continued, it would fail.